Mindydiane/explain-this/README.md

 * Credit :sweat_drops:

-yes, credit due to tutor A.L. and UT bootcamp class.
+yes, credit due to my developer friend Nola, tutor A.L. and UT bootcamp class.
+Without you it wouldn't have been possible, Thank you! :gift_heart:

 * Contributing :boom: